Chris L McClish -

 - Taught many years as a martial arts coach in the martial art of Judo/Jujitsu (second-degree black belt).

-He has been licensed and certified in various capacities: in the recent past, he was licensed as a clinical psychotherapist.
-Currently, he is certified in the following: life coach, fitness trainer, Judo coach and Master Mindfulness Practitioner.
+He has held licenses and certifications in various capacities in the past, including having been licensed as a clinical psychotherapist, life coach, fitness trainer, Judo coach and Master Mindfulness Practitioner.

 A personal mission:

-Because of having the roles of supervisor, mentor, author, therapist, Judo teacher, life coach, public speaker, and fitness trainer, he has been referred to by many people as “Teacher”, “Sensei”, and “Coach”.
+Because of having the roles of supervisor, mentor, author, therapist, Judo teacher, life coach, public speaker, and fitness trainer, he has been referred to by many people as “Teacher”, “Sensei”, "Coach" and in his current role as "Officer".

-"I gained wisdom from my years of being a psychotherapist and having worked with those clients of all ages who have had severe situations.
+"I gained wisdom from my years of working with clients of all ages who have had severe situations.

-My approach to my life and those that I encounter along the way, includes combining principles from contextual psychology, eastern philosophy, and Judo philosophies, along with many years of skill at motivating people to make healthy lifestyle changes."
+My approach to my life and those that I encounter along the way, includes combining principles from contextual psychology, eastern philosophy, and Judo philosophies, along with many years of skill at working to motivate people to make healthy lifestyle changes."